matomatical/UoM-WAM-Spam/README.md

 Selenium requires headless browser [PhantomJS](http://phantomjs.org/) to be installed and on the path, so make sure `phantomjs` runs before you proceed.

 > Note: I ran into some trouble using the version of phantomjs installed with `apt install phantomjs`, and needed to download the binary directly from the website linked above.
+Without a gui this involved `wget`, `bzip2`, `tar` and `cp`.

 ## Usage